-The Switch is capable of connecting up to 28 network devices employing fiber cabling paths at Fast Ethernet, or Gigabit Ethernet speeds.
+The Switch is capable of connecting up to 26 network devices employing a combination of twisted-pair and fiber cabling paths at Ethernet, Fast Ethernet, or Gigabit Ethernet speeds.

 Powering On the Unit

 The Switch uses an AC power supply 100~240V AC, 50~60 Hz, or DC -48V.
 The power on/off switch is located at the rear of the unit, adjacent to the AC power connector and the system fans.
 The Switch's power supply automatically self-adjusts to the local power source and may be powered on without having any or all LAN segment cables connected.